mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

 As only secured https connections are allowed via nginx server will need below mentioned valid ssl certificates:

 * One valid wildcard ssl certificate related to domain used for accessing Observation cluster, this needs to be stored inside the nginx server VM for Observation cluster.
-In above e.g.: \*.org.net is the similiar example domain.
+In above e.g.: \*.org.net is the similar example domain.
 * One valid wildcard ssl certificate related to domain used for accesing Mosip cluster, this needs to be stored inside the nginx server VM for mosip cluster.
-In above e.g.: \*.sandbox.xyz.net is the similiar example domain.
+In above e.g.: \*.sandbox.xyz.net is the similar example domain.

 **Tools to be installed in Personel Computers for complete deployment**